The Church of Jesus Christ of Latter-day Saints in Bahrain

 The Church of Jesus Christ of Latter-day Saints in Bahrain refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Bahrain.
 Bahrain is headquarters of the Bahrain Stake which encompasses Bahrain, Kuwait, Saudi Arabia, and Yemen.
-In 2022, there were 252 members in the Bahrain Ward, the only congregation in the country.
-The Kuwait Ward, part of the Bahrain Stake, had 375 members.
-The LDS Church does not release membership figures in Saudi Arabia or Yemen due to lack of official recognition.
+In 2025, there were 231 members in the Bahrain Ward, the only congregation in the country.
+The Kuwait Ward, part of the Bahrain Stake, had 369 members.
+The LDS Church does not release membership figures in Saudi Arabia or Yemen due to lack of recognition.

 History

 A group formed in 1971 operated prior to the creation of the Bahrain Branch.
 The Bahrain Branch was organized in 1978 with Sidney MaGill as the first branch president.
 In 1976, membership consisted of eight adults and eight children in Bahrain.
 Four members were received by the Emir of Bahrain in 1989 and cordially welcomed to Bahrain from other Middle Eastern nations for church leadership meetings.
 The LDS Church has been legally recognized in Bahrain since 2001.
 Many stake activities for the Manama Bahrain Stake occur in Bahrain due to the level of religious freedom.

 Bahrain was part of the church's Europe Central Area beginning in 2000.
 In the late 2000s, the Middle East/Africa North Area was created.
 The Manama Bahrain Stake was previously known as the Arabian Peninsula Stake.
 In 2011, the Manama Bahrain Stake, was divided to create the Abu Dhabi United Arab Emirates and the Manama Bahrain District.
 The Manama Bahrain District became a stake in 2014 with Kent LeRoy Christensen as president.
 In addition to the Bahrain Ward (formally Bahrain Branch), a group has historically operated in Bahrain to meet the needs of American military servicemen.

 Since the 1970s, the church has had steady growth in Bahrain and the Middle East.
 LDS Church members in the region are primarily from western countries and the Philippines.
 Church services in the Arabian Peninsula are typically held on Friday, the Muslim Holy day.
 Proselyting, especially among Muslims, is prohibited in Middle Eastern countries.